Polydexter/SpanishSeasons/README.md

 Then it sorts the teams in accordance with official LaLiga regulations.
 Main sorting criteria is the amount o points.
 When multiple teams have equal points script uses tie-breaker rules:
 - results of head-to-head games (only when both head-to-head games have already been played)
 - head-to-head goal difference
-When both head-to-head games were not yet played:
 - total goal difference
 - total goals scored